 Bioplastics or Plant-based Materials

 Compared to Recycled and Reusable Materials, Bioplastics or Plant-based Materials is much more convenient.
-This kind of materials extracted from organisms or plants can be naturally decomposed in nature.
+This kind of material extracted from organisms or plants can be naturally decomposed in nature.
 Is there anything more environmentally friendly than this?
 Them originally a member of nature!
 You do not need to do anything, just wait for the decomposer to decompose those materials.
 However, this type of packaging has a very big disadvantage.
 They require more complex processes to meet the needs of modern packaging, which makes their prices more expensive, and those marginally profitable items simply can’t afford them.

 Energy consumption in the production process is also one of the sources of pollution, and the use of renewable energy sources can also be effective in reducing pollution.

 The waste generated in the production process will also have serious pollution.
-It is possible to reduce pollution by using more advanced and environmentally friendly production methods, or by collecting the waste and treating it harmlessly or even reusing it are all viable means.
+It is possible to reduce pollution by using more advanced and environmentally friendly production methods, or by collecting the waste and treating it harmlessly, or even reusing it are all viable means.